aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 ### 4.1.2: Group

 A helper of type "group" denotes a horizontal collection of elements which should be displayed together and is separated by a delimiter.

-They often have rules which work together and may be interdependent.
 Groups have the following form:

 ```js
 {